lucasjellema/oci-objectstorage-nodejs-upload-file/readme.md

 ```
 runShippingExtractionJob("myNewFile.json", { content: "My very very special Content", moreContent: "Something completely different", value: 34 })
 ```
+Note: this code can be used inside an Function running on Project Fn and on Oracle Functions.
+The func.js script and the func.yaml file define a function that can be deployed and invoked.

 ## Installing & Running